E-Hajj/Ahmad/README.md

  ## Product Testing
- If we were to produce 1000 units we will need to test and produce these projects in a different way.
-Production will be cheaper as we can buy items in bulk and save more.
-For the testing side we will be do the testing of the pcbs after all of them are produced
+ If we were to produce 1000 units we will need to build and test these projects differently.
+In productions all parts and required pieces will bought in bulk.
+Once the PCB's are made they will be tested shortly after they are made.
+We will have a custom board with pins that will test the PCB before they are soldered.
+While they get soldered the Pins will test if they are fully covered and are able to transmitt some power through each pin.
+All sensors will be tested on a custom breadboard and tested to see if they are functioning.
+3D prints will be made and assembled at the end to see if the case fits its not clipping then the 3D print needs to be printed again.